antonioribeiro/deeployer/readme.md

 });
 ```

 Edit the file `app/config/packages/pragmarx/deeployer/config.php` and create your projects.
-In my opinion, is better to not use the master branch when you  :
+In my opinion, is better to not use the `master` branch while automatically deploying apps:

 ```
 'projects' => array(
                         array(
-                                'ssh_connection' => 'staging',
+                                'ssh_connection' => 'yoursite-staging',

                                 'git_repository' => 'https://github.com/yourname/yoursite.io',